Glossary of Special Education Terms

 Chapter 14: The Pennsylvania state law pertaining to the delivery of special education services and programs.

-Child With a Disability: A child evaluated as having mental retardation, a hearing impairment including deafness, a speech or language impairment, a visual impairment including blindness, emotional disturbance, or orthopedic impairment, autism, traumatic brain injury, another health impairment, a specific learning disability, deaf-blindness, or multiple disabilities, and who as a result of the disability needs special education and related services.
+Child With a Disability: A child evaluated as having a intellectual disability, hearing impairment including deafness, speech or language impairment, visual impairment including blindness, emotional disturbance, or orthopedic impairment, autism, traumatic brain injury, another health impairment, specific learning disability, deaf-blindness, or multiple disabilities, and who as a result of the disability needs special education and related services.

 Due Process: The procedures that parents can use to disagree with the decisions of school district officials concerning special education.
 The parent is informed of this right by written notice, which describes the options of mediation and due process.

 Evaluation: The process used to determine if a child has a disability and if special education is needed.
 The evaluation looks at how the child learns, the kinds of instruction that would be successful and the kinds of instruction that have been tried and have not resulted in success.

 Evaluation Report: The report that is compiled and written by the evaluation team (which includes parents) following an evaluation.
 It describes all of the information gathered from the team members, including the results of assessment.
 From the report, the evaluation team determines the student's eligibility and need for special education programs.

 Free Appropriate Public Education (FAPE): A program of education and related services for a child with a disability that is designed to meet the child's special education needs.
 Appropriate services are those which allow the child to make meaningful progress in the educational setting.
 FAPE is provided without charge to parents.